 Using a specific recipe, the supplier will mix these ingredients, then spray them on Damiana (or similar) leaves.
 The supplier then packages the spice in whatever delivery method they desire, most typically in press-lock foil bags, which are often sold in liquor stores and gas stations.

 There are hundreds of different compounds under names such as JWH-018, AM-2201, or HU-210.
 These names will tell you where the chemicals originated.
 As an example, compounds starting with JWH were developed by John W. Huffman from Clemson University and subsequently named after him.

-John W. Huffman said in an interview that anyone that uses synthetic cannabinoids is a “potential Darwin Award Winner” — a witty way of saying they may unwittingly remove themselves from the gene pool.
+John W. Huffman said in an interview that anyone who uses synthetic cannabinoids is a “potential Darwin Award Winner”, a witty way of saying they may unwittingly remove themselves from the gene pool.
 The drug has been shown in studies to be addictive, with users suffering withdrawal symptoms if they stop regular use of the drug.
 These symptoms can include suicidal ideation, psychotic episodes, inability to care about consequences, inability to sleep, and depression.

 The Outlook for Law Enforcement

 Officers will continue to encounter persons under the influence of synthetic cannabinoids.
 As these drugs become more popular, it is imperative that officers arm themselves with knowledge of the signs and symptoms of influence.
 They can do this formally by taking courses such as the California Narcotic Officers Association’s Drug Abuse Recognition Course or informally by gaining experience by contacting regular users of the drug and debriefing them.